 I want to preface this blog by stating I am NOT a therapist or a relationship expert.
-I am simply sharing observations and insight from conversations all that said I am thoughtful and I work to manage my relationships, because people matter!
+I am merely sharing observations and insight from conversations; all that said, I am thoughtful and I work to manage my relationships because people matter!

-Throughout this post you will see friendship and/or relationship used.
+Throughout this post, you will see friendship and/or relationship used.
 Friendships matter and so do intimate relationships.
 So the advice can apply to both.
-That said I hope this touches something in each of us.
-Some of the items on the list I struggle with myself, so this acts as a reminder to me as well.
+That said, I hope this touches something in each of us.
+I struggle with some of the items on the list, so this acts as a reminder to me as well.

-When I look at some lasting relationships I see people who can laugh at one another and also laugh with one another.
-Some of us let our ego over power us and our partners.
-We are too good to be wrong, we have to be right and we get in the weeds of things that do not matter.
-In your relationship your credentials, degrees, cars and age should not be used to trump your partner.
+When I look at some lasting relationships, I see people who can laugh at one another and also laugh with one another.
+Some of us let our egos overpower our partners and us.
+We are too good to be wrong, we have to be right and get in the weeds of things that do not matter.
+In your relationship, your credentials, degrees, cars and age should not be used to trump your partner.
 EVER!
 Throw all that out the door.
-Yes you worked hard to attain and accomplish certain things, but your friendship and/ or relationship should not be the place you prop yourself up in, it should be a safe place to just exist.
+Yes, you worked hard to attain and accomplish certain things, but your friendship and/ or relationship should not be the place you prop yourself up in, it should be a safe place to just exist.

 This may seem like common sense, but it is vital.
-If you have a commitment meet it or give notice prior to the date and time you cannot meet the commitment.
+If you have a commitment, meet it, or give notice before the date and time, you cannot meet the obligation.
 Things come up.
-We overbook ourselves and sometimes we forget, but if you consistently drop the ball or disrespect their time, then you are communicating to that friend and/or partner that they are not valuable.
+We overbook ourselves and sometimes forget, but if you consistently drop the ball or disrespect their time, you are communicating to that friend and/or partner that they are not valuable.

 4. Publicly Show Respect to Your Friend/ Partner.